alixk/tiles/README.md

 ###2048

-This is meant to be a playground for working with 2048 (or variants), a tile based puzzle.
+This is meant to be a playground for working with 2048 (or other power of 2 variants), a tile based puzzle.

 ###The rules